What Are The Essential Elements of Pharmaceutical Quality Management Systems? [8 Examples]

 - Training and education to help every member of the organization improve quality

 Continuous improvement is critical to the success of organizations in any industry.
-For pharma companies, constant improvement is likely imperative to survival.
+For pharma companies, constant improvement is imperative to survival.
 The pharmaceutical industry is under intense pressure to meet strict regulatory requirements and pricing pressures while evolving to meet changing customer expectations.
-A formalized approach to improvement can allow organizations to meet standards while capturing new opportunities consistently.
+A formalized approach to improvement can allow organizations to meet standards while capturing consistent opportunities.

 A pharmaceutical QMS can enable continuous improvement by: